sheltermanager/asm3/doc/manual/paymentprocessors.rst

 Finally, the adopter will be redirected to the payment processor you have configured to take their payment online.

+Depending on what apps are available on their device (eg: Google or Apple Pay) and which payment processor you are using, this can be an extremely trivial process that does not necessarily involve hand entering card numbers.

 When payment is complete, the received date will be set on the two payment records for the fee and donation and any accounting transactions created.
 The adopter will be redirected to the success URL you configured under the payment